Restore Leadership Academy

 LAUNCH IS A PROGRAM THAT SUPPORTS OUR STUDENTS AFTER THEY GRADUATE FROM RESTORE LEADERSHIP ACADEMY.

 Although very inexpensive compared to a college degree in the States, $700 each year is out of reach for most students.
 Our scholarship program sponsors 30 students to attend the university of their choice each year, and it is changing everything for their futures.

 Uganda Safe Houses

+These homes are for underage, sexually abused or exploited girls.
 We provide the girls with a home, health care, therapy and counseling, in addition to helping them get back in school and paying their school fees.

 They are brave and strong, and we are honored to be a part of their lives.